 An employee on job rotation shall receive a performance evaluation at the normal time.
 Sending and receiving supervisors shall collaborate as appropriate on the evaluation.
 The sending supervisor, however, shall retain responsibility for timely completion of the evaluation.

-An employee on job rotation shall retain eligibility for promotional opportunities in the sending agency.
+An employee on a job rotation shall retain eligibility for promotional opportunities in the sending agency.

-An employee on job rotation shall only be subject to and affected by layoff processes of the sending agency.
+An employee on a job rotation shall only be subject to and affected by layoff processes of the sending agency.

-Agencies shall be required to document job rotations on the attached form or a similar form which incorporates the same provisions.
+Agencies shall be required to document job rotations on the job rotation assignment form or a similar form which incorporates the same provisions.

-Policy Clarification: Job rotation, unlike a management assignment, is a work change by mutual agreement wherein the employee takes on a new role for some period of time agreed to in advance by the parties.
+Policy Clarification: A job rotation, unlike a management assignment, is a work change by mutual agreement wherein the employee takes on a new role for some period of time agreed to in advance by the parties.
 Such arrangements are intended to be for the benefit of all of the parties involved.